Career Honors & Awards

 Personal

-Chris was born on April 10, 2003.
-He is the son of MiMi and Bill Hiser.
+Chris is the son of MiMi and Bill Hiser.
 He has an older brother, Will, and a younger brother, Joseph.
-He is majoring in nutritional sciences and dietetics.
+A nutrition and health sciences major, Chris earned his bachelor's degree from Nebraska in May 2025.